ChatClient.Builder(apiKey, context)

 Complete Setup Example

-Here's a complete example combining both optimizations for a livestream use case:
+Here's a complete example combining all of the optimizations above for a livestream use case:

 messageLimitConfig = MessageLimitConfig(